AlberErre/To-Do-App/README.md

 ## Live Demo:  https://albererre.com/experiments/todoapp/

 ## Details
 To Do app to `add`, `update` and `delete` To Do's - all actions taken by the user are stored in a firebase database instance.
-You can easily access this history data by clicking on the top-right icon 📖.
+You can easily access this history data by clicking on the 'History data' button 📖.

+Built using [aragon-ui](https://ui.aragon.org/)  🎨 to style it up!

 ## Quick Start
 ```